pillarsacademy/pillarsacademy.github.io/about/board-of-trustees.md

 The structure of the Committee is designed to enable members to individually and collectively lend support to the Pillars Academy mission and vision.
 The Committee is dedicated to developing strategies for the continuity of its efforts, all the while maintaining an atmosphere of mutual respect and professionalism.

-**The 2013-2014 Pillars Academy Education Committee members are:**
+**The 2015-2016 Pillars Academy Education Committee members are:**
+- Mohannad Malas
+- Nafisa Husain
+- Ahlam Moughania-Bazzi
 - Sameer Mohiuddin
-- Mohannad Malas
-- Metra Salem
-- Hana Abulaban
-- Noureddine Harche
-- Mohammad Adawiya